mkokshoorn/M-BCJR-Algorithm/README.md

 # M-BCJR Algorithm

-Matlab implementation of the M-BCJR Algorithm from the paper:
+MATLAB implementation of the M-BCJR Algorithm from the paper:

      Anderson, J. B., & Prlja, A. (2010, October).
 Turbo equalization and an M-BCJR algorithm for strongly narrowband intersymbol interference.
 In